spyder-ide/spyder-api-docs/docs/plugin_development.rst

 If you have ideas for plugin development feel free to contact us through the `Spyder-IDE`_ Github organization space.

-If you are interested in an introduction to scientific computing with Spyder, you can visit the workshop :doc:`Scientific Computing and Visualization with Spyder <../workshops/scientific-computing>`.

-If you are interested in an introduction to financial analysis with Spyder, you can visit the workshop :doc:`Financial Data Analysis with Spyder<../workshops/financial>`.

 .. _Spyder-IDE: https://github.com/spyder-ide

 Homework
 ~~~~~~~~